Spiruel/beamprofiler/README.md

 ###Modifying the webcam

-Beam Profiler is compatible with any camera that works with the OpenCV library.
+BiLBA is compatible with any camera that works with the OpenCV library.
 This means almost all webcams and several other high-quality CCDs.

 There are a considerations that should be taken into account before using the application: